Direct phone: +44 (0)28 9097 3581

 The Sociology of Religion (SOC2030)

-From Yoga to Kabbalah: Understanding Religious Exoticism.
+2014 From Yoga to Kabbalah: Religious Exoticism and the Logics of Bricolage.
 Oxford; New York: Oxford University Press.

 2010 Editor of Religion and Globalization: Critical Concepts in Social Studies, four volumes.
 London: Routledge.